ant-design/ant-design/components/form/index.en-US.md

 You can align the controls of a `form` using one of the following attributes：

 - `horizontal`：to horizontally align the `label`s and controls of the fields.
+- `vertical`：to vertically align the `label`s and controls of the fields.
-- `inline`：to render the labels and controls of the fields in one line (by setting the display property of form controls to `inline-block`).
+- `inline`：to render form fields in one line.

 ## Form fields